The Street, Elmsett, Ipswich, Suffolk IP7 6PA

 Common Cold, Sore Throat, etc – We would ask all parents not to send their children to school if they are suffering from anything more than a mild case.
 Children who do attend school with severe symptoms do not learn well and merely spread the infection rapidly to others.

 The School Office holds detailed Guidance Notes on Communicable Diseases for anyone unsure of how long a child should stay away from school when they are suffering from such an illness.

 Medical Appointments - We would ask parents to try to ensure that medical appointments are made outside school times wherever possible, but failing that please try to make the appointments at either the beginning or the end of the school day.
 Please let the school office know in plenty of time when the appointment has been made for.

 Holidays/Other - Parents do not have the right to take their children out of school.
 If you wish to take your child out of school for any reason other than a medical appointment you must write to the Headteacher before you book the activity.
 The school cannot authorise holiday absence.

 Any requests for leave of absence should be made in writing to Mrs Burdiss.
 She will assess each case and only in exceptional circumstances may authorise an absence.
-Leave of absence will not be granted where it coincides with SATS or GCSE exams.
+Leave of absence will not be granted where it coincides with SATS exams:

 From September 2014 Suffolk County Council will issue a penalty notice fine for unauthorised absences.
 For additional information please contact Margaret Smith, Lead Attendance Officer at Suffolk County Council on 01473 265348